Aerospace

 The flow rejoins in the front, leaving behind a slight depression at the surface.
 This slight depression is a tiny line called the weld line or knit line.
 However, the weld line may not continue throughout the flow.
 Thus, as the flow continues, the two flow fronts may gradually rejoin to make one uninterrupted flow front.
 This continues until the weld lines in plastic injection molding disappear.

-Causes of Weld lines
+Causes of Injection Molding Weld Lines

 Like many part defects, a couple of factors contribute to the formation of weld lines during part design.
 Some of these factors include: